UTEP-CS-1/website/staging_labs/1/spec.md

 System.out.print("Is the next concert expensive? (type true or false): ");
 boolean isExpensive = scanner.nextBoolean();

+System.out.print("Will the concert be worth it? (type true or false): ");
+boolean worthIt = scanner.nextBoolean();

 System.out.print("Are my friends going to the concert? (type true or false): ");
 boolean areFriendsGoing = scanner.nextBoolean();

-System.out.print("Will the concert be worth it? (type true or false): ");
-boolean worthIt = scanner.nextBoolean();
-// boolean variables isExpensive, areFriendsGoing, and worthIt
+// boolean variables isExpensive, worthIt, and areFriendsGoing
 // are now initialized with values entered by the user from the command line.
 ```